 This life now is pure, in perfect alignment.
 That ballast that tips me over tonight is actually rock solid 364 days out of the year.
 It feels clear and I have to believe it is your voice whispering in my ear.
 You’re still calling the plays, so subtly and with all your innate grace, but it’s you.
 You are my heart and my spine, still.
 I remember writing something once, in those pitch black days of the early motherless years, about how I was nothing but a beating heart and a bloody spine (I wrote a lot of dramatic shit in those days).
 I wrote that everything else was gone, had burned with you, ashes to ashes.
 It holds true though.
 You live there, in my heart and my spine.
 Equal parts kind and firm.
 Soft but strong.

 I will cry for you tonight mom, how could I not?
 Who would I be if I didn’t?
 And tomorrow I will live another day as if it isn’t owed to me.
 I will let your beauty shine out from deep within me, and I will share it.
-Just like you taught me to.
+Like you taught me to.

 “I never got to be in the driver’s seat of my own life,” she’d wept to me once, in the days after she learned she was going to die.
 “I always did what someone else wanted me to do.
 I’ve always been someone’s daughter or mother or wife.
 I’ve never just been me.”
 “Oh, Mom,” was all I could say as I stroked her hand.
 I was too young to say anything else.” – Cheryl Strayed